tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 1. Edit Gemfile "inside your blog directory", and add `gem "THEMENAME-jekyll-theme"`, replace *THEMENAME* with the name of the theme

-2. With the terminal opened on the root of your blog directory, run the command `bundle install`, that will install the theme and its dependancies.
+2. With the terminal opened on the root of your blog directory, run the command `bundle install`, that will install the theme and its dependencies.

 3. Next, edit `_config.yml` and add `theme: THEMENAME-jekyll-theme`, replacing *THEMENAME* with your theme name, that will setup the theme to your site.